About Us

 Foreign interference undermines democratic institutions, erodes public trust, and threatens national sovereignty.
 Yet much of this activity goes unreported, under-analyzed, or buried across fragmented news sources.
 CFIR exists to change that.

 We aggregate, classify, and publish research on foreign interference events so that journalists, policymakers, academics, and the public can understand the scale, methods, and actors involved.
-Our goal is to make this information accessible, searchable, and useful for defending democratic processes.
+Our goal is to make this information accessible, searchable, and useful — regardless of which country is the source or the target.

 What We Do